hosprojektant/TSPSolver/README.md

 ## GUI
 ![image](https://github.com/hosprojektant/TSPSolver/assets/45818202/3d3c0647-ec2a-4d2b-a79c-ec7a2214d898)

-GUI with problem berlin52 optimal solution
+GUI with problem berlin52 optimal solution.

 ## Run
 Instalation is Simple you have to downloand Windows/Linux version and install gcc on linux or add dll files into win32 dir on Windows.
 After you can run MainWindow/.exe.